5 bad habits to drop when learning English

 NOT BEING OPEN TO NEW EXPERIENCES

 Being away from home and friends often makes students stick to people from their own country and seek environments where they feel comfortable surrounded by their own culture.
-But this can be a problem for the learning a new language.
+But this can be a problem for learning a new language.

 Getting new experiences and making new friends are the two great advantages of studying abroad.
 All students should try and make friends with people of other nationalities, get to know new places, taste exotic dishes of the various world cuisines.
 Don’t be afraid to try new things.